You can’t evaluate this book’s contents without considering its almost immeasurable social impact.

 Johnson calls this “The Handwriting on the Wall.”
 Though most of these slogans might look best embroidered on potholders, they reinforce the fable’s message: “Change Happens,” “Anticipate Change,” “Monitor Change,” and so on – and the thought Johnson most wants you to retain: “Be Ready to Change Quickly and Enjoy It Again and Again.”
 The allegory ends with Haw enjoying his newfound cheese while searching the maze daily to stay informed on the overall cheese situation.
 One day, Haw hears a rustling, and wonders if Hem heeded the writing on the wall, showing that he, too, can change.

 Johnson closes with a wrap-up conversation among the same characters from the prologue.
-They discuss the fine points of the tale – though there are none.
+They discuss the fine points of the tale – unnecessarily.
 The pedagogic quality of the dialogue, especially after the charm and easy flow of the tale, renders this section difficult to read and unnecessary.
 The mice and the littlepeople already did the job.